 Once your application has been approved, you will need to verify your identity.
-This is a free, secure, and quick process through a company called Berbix that specializes in identity verification.
+This is a free, secure, and quick process through a company called Berbix which specializes in identity verification.
 Learn more about identity verification at Outschool.

 4. Complete your Background Check

 Next, you will need to begin your background check.
-These are performed by a company called Checkr that specializes in background checks, and they’re free, secure, and private.
+These are performed by a company called Checkr which specializes in background checks, and they’re free, secure, and private.
 Once your background check clears, you can officially join our community of educators!
 Learn more about background checks at Outschool.

 5. Complete Required Professional Learning

 Once your background check clears, you will need to complete the required professional learning modules in the Professional Learning Center.